ansgomez/node-beacon-scanner/README.md

 node-beacon-scanner
 ===============

 The node-beacon-scanner is a Node.js module which allows you to scan BLE beacon packets and parse the packet data.
-This module supports iBeacon, Eddystone, and Estimote.
+This module supports MiroCard, iBeacon, Eddystone, and Estimote.

 The supported beacon data formats are as follows:

+* MiroCard
 * iBeacon
 * Eddystone-UID
 * Eddystone-URL